techidaily/site-fox-boxes/source/_posts/updated-in-2024-highest-achievers-in-the-realm-of-reddit-posts.md

 ![rick astley rides a bike](https://images.wondershare.com/filmora/article-images/2023/01/rick-astley-old-photo.png)

 Posted in 2020, this one currently has 438k votes with 99% Upvotes.
-It was posted by a famous user known on Reddit as[/u/ReallyRickAstley](https://www.reddit.com/user/ReallyRickAstley/).
+It was posted by a famous user known on Reddit as [/u/ReallyRickAstley](https://www.reddit.com/user/ReallyRickAstley/).

 If you know the famous song "Never Gonna Give You Up, " you know who this is.
 Well, this is the Reddit account of the artist Rick Astley himself, taking over the platform with a photo of himself he found in 1989.